 The ozone shields the earth from harmful UV radiation.
-Thinning of the ozone layer, as well as seasonal and weather changes, cause different amounts of UV radiation to reach the earth at any given time.
+The thinning of the ozone layer, seasonal changes, and weather changes cause different amounts of UV radiation to reach the earth at any given time.
 Clear skies allow 100% of incoming radiation (what gets through the ozone) to reach the Earth's surface.
 The UV Index provides a daily forecast of the expected risk of overexposure to the sun.
-A computer model is used to calculate the UV index based on the ozone conditions, elevation and cloud cover.
+A computer model calculates the UV index based on the ozone conditions, elevation, and cloud cover.

-The UV gives the expected UV radiation reaching Earth's surface on a scale of 1 to 10+.
-The higher the number, the greater the exposure to UV radiation and the greater the need to protect your skin.
-Check the UV Index each day to plan for adequate protection against the sun's radiation.
+The UV Index gives the expected UV radiation reaching the Earth's surface on a scale of 1 to 10+.
+The higher the number, the greater the exposure to UV radiation, and the greater the need to protect your skin.
+Check the UV Index each day to plan your sun safe activities.